-Medi-Cal beneficiaries whose county of responsibility is a DMC-ODS county are able to receive DMC-ODS services consistent with the following assessment, access, and level of care determination criteria.1
+Medi-Cal adult beneficiaries whose county of responsibility is a DMC-ODS county and Medi-Cal beneficiaries under age 21 in all counties are able to receive DMC-ODS services consistent with the following access criteria, assessment, and level of care determination criteria.

-Initial Assessment and Services Provided During the Assessment Process2
+Initial Assessment and Services Provided During the Assessment Process

-Covered and clinically appropriate DMC-ODS services (except for residential treatment services) are Medi-Cal reimbursable for up to 30 days following the first visit with a Licensed Practitioner of the Healing Arts (LPHA) or registered/certified counselor, whether or not a DSM diagnosis for Substance-Related and Addictive Disorders is established, or up to 60 days if the beneficiary is under age 21, or if a provider documents that the client is experiencing homelessness and therefore requires additional time to complete the assessment.
+Covered and clinically appropriate DMC-ODS services (except for residential treatment services) are Medi-Cal reimbursable for up to 30 days following the first visit with a Licensed Practitioner of the Healing Arts (LPHA), registered/certified counselor, or Peer Support Specialist whether or not a DSM diagnosis for Substance-Related and Addictive Disorders is established, or up to 60 days if the beneficiary is under age 21, or if a provider documents that the client is experiencing homelessness and therefore requires additional time to complete the assessment.
 If a beneficiary withdraws from treatment prior to establishing a DSM diagnosis for Substance-Related and Addictive Disorders, and later returns, the 30-day time period starts over.

-1 Counties should refer to forthcoming DHCS guidance regarding Medi-Cal SUD treatment services for beneficiaries under age 21 for further compliance with EPSDT requirements.
+&lt;sup>1 Counties should refer to BHIN 22-003 regarding Medi-Cal SUD treatment services for beneficiaries under age 21 for further compliance with EPSDT requirements.